You don't have to look far to see the use cases of AI in healthcare – diagnostics, robotic surgery,...

 The Physician Self-Referral Law, commonly referred to as the Stark Law, is a federal law passed in 1989 that prohibits healthcare providers from referring Medicare and Medicaid patients for “designated health services” to entities with which the provider has a financial relationship.
 This includes physician practice management companies, such as those that employ new physicians and offer administrative outsourcing.

-In essence, the Stark Law prevents stark law violations by prohibiting healthcare providers from receiving payments from referrals if there is an existing financial relationship.
+In essence, the consequences of Stark Law violations can be severe, which means it is worthwhile for healthcare providers to follow the law and avoid receiving payments from referrals if there is an existing financial relationship.

 The Stark Law can be complex to understand, but its purpose is simple: to prevent overutilization of designated health services and kickbacks associated with referrals among healthcare providers.
 The law applies to all Medicare and Medicaid providers, including hospitals, physician clinics, nursing homes, laboratories, and other medical facilities.
 It also applies to individual physicians who refer Medicare or Medicaid patients for designated health services.